Marketing

 Do it for the ‘Gram

 This is just the tip of the iceberg for using Instagram as a restaurant marketing tool.
-As a restaurant’s account grows, it can vary up its posting style even more to include new visuals, working with influencers, running competitions and testing out Reels.
-To start, however, it’s important to nail down the basics:
+As your restaurant’s account grows, you can vary up its posting style even more to include new visuals, working with influencers, running competitions and testing out Reels.
+By following best practices and developing a voice on Instagram, there’s no limit to how much it can help a restaurant generate new followers, customers and sales.

 Recommended